ALanMAttano/Blender_4_Rhino/README.md

 * Inside Rhino, delete the file
 * Rhight click the custom Blender button bridge

-Note you can automate delete step by adding !Delete on top of the custom button script
+Note you can automate delete step by adding !Delete command on top of the custom right button script